Explore

 Informational Report

-A motion was made by Noel Gallo, seconded by Ken Houston, that this matter be Received and Filed.
+A motion was made by Carroll Fife, seconded by Rowena Brown, that this matter be Received and Filed.
 The motion carried by the following vote:

 Attachments